aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/principal-components-tbills.rst

                0.000024                  1.000000

-To make it even more clear, we will add the ``perc_lat`` variable to the front of the eigenvector matrix.
+To make interpretation even more clear, we will add the ``perc_lat`` variable to the front of the eigenvector matrix.

 ::